 (1) The Commission must contribute 50% of all base costs received for each Pools Game to a combined Australian Soccer Pools Bloc prize fund in accordance with the appropriate agreement.

-(2) The contribution under subrule (1) is to be divided so that —
+(2) The total contribution under subrule (1) is to be divided so that —

-(a) 48% of the Commission’s base costs go to the Australian Soccer Pools Bloc prize pool; and
+(a) not less than 45% of the Commission’s base costs go to the Australian Soccer Pools Bloc prize pool; and

-(b) the remaining 2% of the Commission’s base costs go to the Australian Soccer Pools Bloc prize reserve fund.
+(b) the balance of the contribution go to the Australian Soccer Pools Bloc prize reserve fund.

 (3) The prize reserve fund may only be distributed as additional prize money, in such amounts and in such Pools Games as are agreed by the members of the Australian Soccer Pools Bloc.

+[Rule 23 amended in Gazette 29 Sep 2006 p.
+4275.]

 Part 5 — Determination of pools game prizes

 24. Criteria for prizes